copyleftdev/v-simmy/readme.md

 │   ├── DataUtils.py all this class will store all Database/REST/other
 │   ├── GeoUtils.py adtraction of polyline to decode/encode polylines
 │   ├── GoogleUtils.py Helper Class to make calls to Places/Directions API
-│   ├── PlacesUtils.py Helper Calss to get supported_place, counties and states
+│   ├── PlacesUtils.py Helper Class to get supported_place, counties and states
+│   ├── PerfUtils.py Helper Nothing in it , but can be developed to start collecting performace information from the infrastructure.
 │   ├── RouteUtils.py Helper Class to get vvaried payloads.
 │   ├── VehicleEmuDriver.py This is the Vehicle Class all logic of sim is here.
 │   └── data